D. MICHAEL MILLER. PE

 LAGUNA BEACH TOWNHOMES, Melbourne Beach, Florida.
 Planning, civil engineering and site design of townhome development by Saundry Associates, Inc. Obtained all local, state and federal permits.

 LAKE BUENA VISTA VILLAGE, Lake Buena Vista, Florida.
-Now Main Street Disney.
+Later called Main Street Disney and now (2020) Disney Springs.
 Performed geotechnical investigation and provided foundation recommendations for new Disney shopping and residential development.
 Reviewed and modified California design standards to meet Florida conditions.
 Provided value engineering savings with alternate foundation recommendation.

 LAKES OF MELBOURNE, Melbourne, Florida.
 Design of paving, grading, and drainage systems for 500 lot mobile home park developed by Flor-Ohio Investments, Ltd.